qinjie/AttendanceByFace-Web/README.md

 ***

-###GET ```timetable/current-semester```
+###GET ```timetable/current-semester?fromDate=2016-07-15&classSection=all```
 ```
-=> Get list lessons of a lecturer from one day backward, returned page by page.
-Use following filters:
+=> Get list lessons of a lecturer from one day backward, returned page by page, filtered by classSection.
+If classSection = 'all', then get lessons of all class sections.
-- fromDate: default is today.
-Example: 2016-07-07
-- classSection: default is all class sections
 ```
 ####Header:
 ```